 Why RATTLED Verstappen risks throwing title lead away in struggle with returning F1 problem

+The Red Bull star had won five races, earned a commanding championship advantage, and was driving by far the quickest car in the field.

+READ MORE: F1 Results Today: McLaren 1-2 marred by CONTROVERSIAL team orders as Verstappen misses podium

-Combine those factors with the momentum he and his Red Bull team had built by mercilessly dominating F1 in 2023, and the idea that this year’s title was there to be contested for anybody else was utterly fanciful.
-But fast forward six more rounds, and Verstappen is at risk of throwing away his advantage.
+Combine those factors with the momentum he and his team had built by mercilessly dominating F1 in much of 2022 and 2023, and the idea that this year’s title was there to be contested for anybody else was utterly fanciful.
+But fast forward six more rounds, and Verstappen is at risk of throwing away his early-season gains.

-F1 HEADLINES: FIA launch investigation as Horner takes SLY dig at rivals

-In Sunday’s Hungarian Grand Prix Verstappen finished a lowly fifth, over a pitstop behind first-time race winner Oscar Piastri in the McLaren, which has gone from midfield contender at the start of the campaign to the fastest machine on the grid thanks to an equally irrepressible and unexpected rate of development from the Woking-based squad.
+In Sunday’s Hungarian Grand Prix, the Dutchman finished a lowly fifth, over a pitstop behind first-time race winner Oscar Piastri in the McLaren, which has gone from midfield contender at the start of the campaign to the fastest machine on the grid thanks to an equally irrepressible and unexpected rate of development from the Woking-based squad.

 Instead, Verstappen now needs to truly race his rivals on race weekends again, for the first time since the very early part of 2022.
 And the signs are that this returning problem is unnerving him.

-The 26-year-old has already caused a collision with closest challenger Norris, taking him out of the race in Austria as he refused to give up the lead of the race despite clearly not having the pace to do so.
+The 26-year-old has already caused a collision with closest challenger Norris, taking him out of the race in Austria as he refused to give up the lead of the race despite clearly not having the pace to maintain his position legitimately.

-And in Budapest on Sunday the negative side took hold as Verstappen sank to a new depth of belligerence, obnoxiousness and self-righteousness.
+And in Budapest on Sunday the negative side took hold as Verstappen sank to new depths of belligerence and obnoxiousness.
 Having lost out to Norris at the start, he drove off the track before rejoining in front of the McLaren, compromising his own race by refusing to give the place back until instructed to do so by race engineer Gianpiero Lambiase.

 “It’s quite impressive how we let ourselves get completely undercut and just completely **** my race,” Verstappen complained after his first pitstop.